F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [Install macOS 11.2.3 20D91](https://archive.org/details/install-mac-os-11.2.3-20-d-91)

-## Unable to switch GPUs on 2011 15" and 17" MacBook Pros
+## Unable to switch GPUs on 2011 15 inch and 17 inch MacBook Pros

 Currently, with OpenCore Legacy Patcher, GPU switching between the iGPU and dGPU is broken.
 The simplest way to set a specific GPU is to disable the dGPU when you wish to remain on the more power efficient iGPU.